COLOCAL

 About Us

-The project is designed to contribute to the goals of the Least Developed Countries Universities Consortium on Climate Change (LUCCC), including south-south collaboration working with the most vulnerable to foster collaborative learning and capacity-building.
+The aim of this project is to build capacity of universities in LDCs for Community-Based Adaptation (CBA) and Locally-Led Adaptation (LLA) education and research.
+The project is designed to contribute to the goals of LUCCC, including south-south collaboration, working with the most vulnerable to foster collaborative learning and capacity-building.

 Objectives